vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Different agreement types and when to use them

-Vipps recurring payments is a fairly flexible service, that allows you as a merchant to tailor the user experience in Vipps to your needs by utilising the normal agreements, initial charges, campaigns, or a combination of those.
+Vipps recurring payments is a fairly flexible service, that allows you as a merchant to tailor the user experience in Vipps to your needs by utilizing the normal agreements, initial charges, campaigns, or a combination of those.

 This can be a bit confusing when deciding on which implementation to go for.
 In short our advice is to implement support for all our flows, and also implement features in your own systems for moving between the flows depending on the use case.